 No one is allowed to play without a proper lacrosse butt end.
 Not having a butt end in lacrosse can result in your stick being not allowed for use and a hefty penalty.
 You obviously need to play with a lacrosse butt end, but choosing which one is best can be difficult.
 This often overlooked part of your lacrosse stick can directly affect your shooting, cradling, and fakes; but, players don’t always realize this.
 Getting the right lacrosse butt ends will help you focus more on practice and less on your stick.
-Our top 5 Lacrosse Butt Ends or Lacrosse End Caps bring the very best aspects together for optimal performance and comfort.
+Our top 5 Lacrosse Butt Ends or Lacrosse End Caps bring the very best aspects together for optimal performance and comfort in a lacrosse stick accessory.

 Lacrosse Butt Ends For The Eager and Elite